The following are policies related to business travel for Calvin University staff and faculty.

 - excess cash advances or reimbursements must be returned within a reasonable period of time.

-Failure to comply with these requirements will result in an employee having to claim as personal income the costs incurred by the college for his or her business-related travel.
+Failure to comply with these requirements will result in an employee having to claim as personal income the costs incurred by the university for his or her business-related travel.
 While this may appear to be burdensome and bureaucratic, this process is nonetheless a requisite for compliance with federal income tax regulations.
 For more information regarding accountable plan rules, please view the IRS Publication 463 and refer to Chapter 6 of that document.

-Principles for establishing college travel policy
+Principles for establishing university travel policy

 Calvin’s travel policies are designed: